 This sub-section shows three scenarios to solve zone people count with different zone balance equations.
 Note that the system supply terms may or may not be included depending on the HVAC system operation status.
 The system supply terms should be included if the HybridModel is used to solve air infiltration when the HVAC system is on.
 No system supply term should be included if the HybridModel is used to solve air infiltration when the HVAC system is off.

-3.2.1 Solving People Count with Temperature
+3.2.1 Solving Zone People Count with Measured Zone Air Temperature

 Equation (2) can be re-written with the third-order backward approximation: